Skip to content

 3. A template engine for {{var}} substitution plus Intl formatters.

-Everything else — pluralization, fallback chains, missing-key handling, framework adapters — composes from those four pieces.
+Everything else — pluralization, fallback chains, missing-key handling, framework adapters — composes from those three pieces.

 Why ilingo?